luontola/web-intro/databases.md

 end
 ```

 Check the comments on the picture page now.
-It should show the comments which you saw being saved into the database.
+It should show the comments which you saw saved in the database.

 ![Showing comments from the database](comments-database.png)